metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 - theming with CSS variables
 - plugins for custom actions, overriding dashboard card menu items
 - subscribing to events
+- editing dashboards - requires upgrade to the next metabase platform version

 Features not yet supported:

 - letting users create new questions from scratch
-- creating and editing dashboards
+- creating dashboards

 # Changelog